-- 1. Select Tools > Options.

-- 2. Select the Voice Mail tab.

-- 3. Enable the Stop recording when key pressed check box.
-The recording stops when a caller presses a key.

-- 4. Select OK.
+- 1. In the menu bar of the Administrator application, select Tools > Options. - 2.
+Select the Voice Mail tab. - 3.
+Enable the Stop recording when key pressed check box. - The recording stops when a caller presses a key. - 4.
+Select OK.